-Back in 2017, AFTnews discovered a promotional image for the two unannounced, cube-shaped Fire TV models.
+Back in 2017, AFTVnews discovered a promotional image for the two unannounced, cube-shaped Fire TV models.
 According to the leak, Amazon planned to offer a Fire TV cube that had a built-in Echo smart speaker.
-Recently, a user stumbled upon a handy diagram of that Fire TV Cube in a manual for his Amazon Ethernet adapter, so Amazon was forced to put up a page and finally confirm the device’s existence.
+Recently, a user stumbled upon a diagram of that Fire TV Cube in a manual for his Amazon Ethernet adapter, so Amazon responded by acknowledging the existence of a new Fire TV model.

-While the Fire TV stick won’t be replaced anytime soon, AFTnews is betting that the Fire TV cube will become the new mid-tier option.
-However, Amazon hasn’t said anything to confirm those rumors, with the product page just asking you to have a bit of patience: “Details coming soon”.
+While the Fire TV stick won’t be replaced anytime soon, AFTVnews is betting that the Fire TV cube will become the new mid-tier option.
+However, Amazon hasn’t confirmed these rumors and the product page has a simple, but ambiguous, statement: “Details coming soon”.

 — AFTVnews (@AFTVnews) September 11, 2017